 The British first arrived on the Somme in the summer of 1915, taking over from the French who had held this sector since the start of trench warfare in the latter months of the previous year.
 The village of Auchonvillers, ‘Ocean Villas’ as it was referred to, was just behind the British lines, and by the end of 1916 had been virtually destroyed.

-The war memorial remembers both military and civilian dead of the village during the First World War.
+…which remembers both military and civilian dead of the village during the First World War, will have to suffice.

 Peaceful and deserted now, but how many pairs of British boots tramped these streets to the front line during those four long months of battle?
 And how many never returned?